-A brief history of Dutch style kickboxing and what makes it an unique style:
+A brief history of Dutch-style kickboxing and what makes it a unique style.

-Muay Thai doesn't have such a good boxing techniques due to a different scoring system which rewards kicks, elbows and knee strikes much more than punches.
-But it holds an advantage when it comes to utilizing elbows and clinch fighting (Dutch style does have clinch fighting techniques but they are less sophisticated).
-Thai Boxing also has another powerful weapon in its arsenal - a teep - for which Dutch style kickboxers don't have any good answer.
-Another thing that is different is a stance - kickboxing stance is more boxing oriented, better adjusted to a heavy swings and left+right+left+right strike combinations.
-Also, Dutch fighter put more pressure o footwork and they generally move around more and strike from a different angles.
+Muay Thai doesn't have such good boxing techniques due to a different scoring system that rewards kicks, elbows, and knee strikes much more than punches.
+But it holds an advantage when it comes to utilizing elbows and clinch fighting: Dutch style does have clinch fighting techniques but they are less sophisticated.